Physical Therapy for Back Pain Treatment

 There are multiple causes of back pain.
 It can start without any probable cause or be exacerbated by a strenuous event or activity.
 Most of the time it is not just one event that causes injury to the back.
-We typically find that it is prolonged poor positioning, or repeated movements in the wrong direction that create an imbalance in the spine.
+Prolonged poor positioning, or repetitive movements, or muscular weakness can create an imbalance in the spine.
 This imbalance is what leads to injury.

 Do I need an X-ray or MRI?

 The majority of back pain is not caused by any serious underlying condition.
-X-rays and MRIs are rarely necessary and often leads to increases in healthcare cost.
+X-rays and MRIs are rarely necessary and often leads to increases in healthcare costs.
 70% of the pain-free adult population has abnormal findings in their imaging, including degenerative disc disease, arthritis, disc bulges, disc herniations, spondylosis, stenosis, and bone spurs.
 These findings in your X-rays and MRIs may lead to further imaging, referrals to specialists, injections, nerve ablations and surgery, that may try to fix an abnormality that is not the root cause of your pain.
-An alternative is visiting a physical therapist and them performing a detailed assessment of movement patterns to determine the root cause of your back pain.
+Our doctors of physical therapy will perform an in-depth movement, mobility and strength assessment to determine the root cause of your back pain.

 Back pain is often recurrent, meaning it comes back.
-That is why it is imperitive that you learn to manage and prevent it.
-This course of action looks different for each patient but often a good option is to visit your local physical therapist.
-They will be able to develop a custom treatment program for you, which will be geared towards ending back pain completely, not just dulling the pain you are experiencing right now.
+That is why it is imperative that you learn to manage and prevent it.
+Our doctors of physical therapy will develop a custom treatment program for you to end your back pain and keep it from coming back, helping you maintain long-term relief.

 What does physical therapy treatment for back pain look like?

-First, a thorough evaluation must be completed to determine the root cause, whether it be posture, poor body mechanics, weakness, muscle imbalance etc..
-Determining the most appropriate movements, stretches and exercises to restore function is a big part of what we do here at Rise.
-Sometimes, the body needs a little nudge to get moving in the right direction so we also utilize manual therapy techniques.
+First, a thorough evaluation must be completed to determine the root cause, whether it be posture, poor body mechanics, weakness, or muscle imbalance.
+Determining the most appropriate movements, stretches and exercises to restore function is a big part of what we do here at Rise Physical Therapy.
+We also utilize manual therapy techniques such as joint mobilization, massage and manual stretching.
 These techniques allow your body to get moving safely and efficiently.

-Our end goal is that you are able to walk away pain-free in the short term and also possess the know-how to avoid back pain in the future.
+Our end goal is that you will find relief of back pain in the short term through our personalized back pain treatment and also learn how to prevent back pain from returning in the future.

 About Rise Physical Therapy